lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 When I first encountered Lacey's story, I was shocked at so many different parts of it.
 But perhaps the most pertinent part with regards to my own viewpoints and spiritual skepticism, was the fact that between the abuse happening by an elder and it coming to light, there was a ten year gap.

-A ten year gap wherein this alder was doing home in a way public talks, saying prayers in behalf of small groups of brothers and sisters and also the congregation.
+A ten year gap wherein this elder was doing home in a way public talks, saying prayers in behalf of small groups of brothers and sisters and also the congregation.
 He did shepherding visits on families with small children, and perhaps worst of all, he was a part of judicial committees which would judge sinners and potentially exclude them from the congregation for their atrocities, when in reality, he was guilty.

 Of what many people would consider to be the worst crime against humanity possible.
 Now, why does this example have the capacity, the potential, to be so devastating to a Jehovah's Witness?
 They believe that it is Jehovah who is responsible, ultimately, for appointing brothers and for removing them.